ga26oe/CCSP/Chapter3/sudoko_notes.md

    - What should the values represent?
      - The values could represent the position in the board
    - Would a different structure make rule checking easier?
-     - Best python data structure to represent a sudoko board?
+     - A 2D array is probably the best structure to represent the sudoko board and a a dictionay would be the best for listing potential locations since lookup is fast

 ### Algorithm Questions